coderamen666/srd-v3.5-md/spells/spells-m-o.md

 and *greater planar binding* spells) for a maximum of 24 hours per caster level, provided that you cast the spell that calls the creature within 1 round of casting the *magic circle*.
-The creature cannot cross the circle's boundaries.
-If a creature too large to fit into the spell's area is the subject of the spell, the spell acts as a normal *protection from evil* spell for that creature only.
+The creature cannot cross the circle’s boundaries.
+If a creature too large to fit into the spell’s area is the subject of the spell, the spell acts as a normal *protection from evil* spell for that creature only.